 humus which is needed for good soil structure - saprophytes.
 They do not have any chlorophyll so cannot use light to capture energy, instead they derive their energy by breaking down plant and animal material - alive or dead.

-vital nutrients.
 The widespread use of chemical

 control can damage the balance of these

 beneficial fungi and this forms part of the

 dwell inside the cells and cannot be treated with

 chemicals so affected plants must be destroyed (special

 cells from the growing tip, but this is

 restricted to the laboratory).
 There are no

 antibiotics for plants, so bacterial attacks, eg. fireblight, are